SonicDMG/openrag-langflow-app/README.md

 ### Environment Variables

-Create a `.env` file in the project root:
+Create a `.env` file in each app directory:

 ```bash
 # Required